euanjohnston-dev/Idealista_pipeline/README.md

 ## Contributing and further development

 - Idealista does not actively highlight the recent properties removed (assumed sold).
 This could be tracked via their api if that data was stored. e.g from the output of the property id's saved from the properties/list api above use this list to periodically save the subsequent details from the properties/detail api.
-When message = "ad not found" -> assume sold.
+When message = "ad not found" -> assume sold (if combined with other listings).

 This would be hugely valuable information as Portugal and in fact most of Europe does not have a multiple listng service.